zberkes/XilinxISE-Docker/README.md

 Xilinx has released _the last_ version of Xilinx ISE in 2013 -- namely version 14.7 -- and the product is now mature and discontinued.
 If you want to use it under GNU/Linux, you may find difficulties to install and run it on a recent GNU/Linux distro, because support of old libraries used by Xilinx ISE start disappearing in modern distros.
-With this image you can run Xilinx ISE in a Docker container on top of CentOS 6 while your workspace mounted ino the container.
+With [this Docker image](https://hub.docker.com/r/zberkes/xilinx-ise-centos6/) you can run Xilinx ISE in a Docker container on top of CentOS 6 while your workspace mounted ino the container.

 Installation